Edmonton's choice for pelvic floor physiotherapy

 Test Your Pelvic Health Knowledge!

-Pelvic dysfunction is very common among women, yet many are unaware or reluctant to seek help for it.
+Pelvic dysfunction and chronic pelvic pain is very common among women, yet many are unaware or reluctant to seek help for it.
 You do not need to continue to live with pain and dysfunction.
 Pelvic floor physiotherapy can help treat many forms of pelvic dysfunction including:

 - Weak pelvic floor muscles which can cause genitor-urinary dysfunction

-- Hypertonic (tight) pelvic floor muscles (which can lead to urge incontinence, discomfort during intercourse (pain with sex), and chronic pelvic and back pain
+- Hypertonic (tight) pelvic floor muscles (which can lead to urge incontinence, discomfort during intercourse (pain with sex), and chronic pelvic pain, low back pain, and hip pain

 - Pelvic Organ Prolapse: The uterus, bladder, and/or rectum, sit lower in the pelvic cavity than they should, causing discomfort/pain, incontinence, constipation, or other issues